raspberrypilearning/sweet-shop-reaction-game/en/step_7.md

 Finally, let's add a timer so that the player only has 10 seconds to press the sweet button as many times as they can.

-Scratch has a built in timer we can use, in the `sensing`{:class="blocksensing"} block section.
+Scratch has a built in timer you can use, in the `sensing`{:class="blocksensing"} block section.

 + Add some code to `reset timer`{:class="blocksensing"} when the green flag is clicked.